Sir John in Love: Composition and performance history

+In February 1956 a BBC studio recording with minor cuts was broadcast, with Stanford Robinson conducting the Sadler’s Wells Chorus and Philharmonia Orchestra, and the cast included Roderick Jones as Falstaff, Heddle Nash as Shallow, Parry Jones as Sir Hugh Evans, Denis Dowling as Page, John Kentish as Bardolph, Forbes Robinson as Pistol, April Cantelo as Anne Page, James Johnston as Fenton, Pamela Bowden as Mrs Quickly, Owen Brannigan as The Host and John Cameron as Ford; this was issued on CD by Lyrita in 2016.

-Performances of the opera have remained rare, including 1978 and 1988 productions by the Bronx Opera (New York City) and a 1997 Barbican concert performance.
-After 1958, the opera remained unstaged in the UK until the 2006 production at English National Opera (ENO), which was ENO's first production of the work.
+Performances of the opera have remained rare, but include 1978 and 1988 productions by the Bronx Opera (New York City) and a 1997 Barbican concert performance conducted by Richard Hickox with Donald Maxwell as Falstaff.
+The opera received a major UK production in 2006 at English National Opera (ENO), which was ENO's first production of the work, conducted by Oleg Caetani, produced by Ian Judge, with Andrew Shore in the title role.
 In August 2010, the Australian Shakespeare Festival, an initiative of the University of Tasmania, gave a professional concert presentation of the opera conducted by Myer Fredman.
 The Royal Conservatoire of Scotland gave four performances of the work in May 2015.
 In January 2017, the Bronx Opera performed the work as part of their 50th anniversary season.
-In August 2023, the opera will be performed in a semi-staged production at Bard College as part of the Bard SummerScape Music Festival.
+In August 2023 the opera was performed in a semi-staged production at Bard College in the US as part of the Bard SummerScape Music Festival.

+Ten folk melodies are quoted - just over 15 minutes - in an opera lasting 130.
+An old chanson 'Vrai dieu d'amour' is sung by the Frenchman Dr Caius.
+Vaughan Williams added a Prologue for 1933 Bristol production but this was subsequently withdrawn, and five choruses were published as a cantata In Windsor Forest in 1931.

+Winton Dean argues that "the folky idiom of the music" is not suited to the play, which ideally requires "a quicksilver deftness if it is not to become tedious".